loyjoy/academy/live/live.md

 <br>There is also the possibility to block certain users from the Live chat. </br>

 ### 2. Customize your profile
-<br>You can also customize the profile of your agent.
-It is possible to change your avatar, display name, choose a role and set a custom welcome message</br>
+You can also customize the profile of your agent.
+It is possible to change your avatar, display name, choose a role and set a custom welcome message
 1. To start, click on the avatar.
 ![Agent profile](agent_profile.png "Agent profile")